As the name implies, the double spending problem consists in executing a transaction twice while subtracting just once from your account balance.

-This traditional financial instrument protection is available thanks to databases with the ACID attribute.
-ACID stands for Atomicity, Consistency, Isolation and Durability and most professional relational databases possess some level of ACID compliance.
+ACID stands for Atomicity, Consistency, Isolation and Durability and most professional relational databases are ACID compliant.

 Consistency means that the state of your account will be valid after a transaction happens.
 This guarantees that transactions can happen one after another correctly, always guaranteeing the correct balance and debited amount on your account.